 activities.
 There are also personal diaries, and school ephemera, newspaper

 clippings, and swan materials.
-Additional boxes of unprocessed materials are held in the library
+Additional boxes of supplementary materials are held in the library

-storage building and include correspondence with book publishers, their book
+storage building and include business correspondence with book publishers, book

 reviews and magazine publications, teaching and research materials, subject files,

 This collection is open.
 (Please contact the Special Collections staff for access to the materials held in the Library Storage Building prior to arriving at the library.)